 This same tech also allows you to cook a number of different dishes at once without any intermingling of flavours – no more chicken-flavoured apple tarts, then.
 And speaking of chicken, this oven is by no means only for baking – it'll roast things very nicely as well, although on this model there's no built-in temperature probe to help out more hapless, meat-charring cooks.

-Steambake is actually an entire range of ovens but this entry-level one and the slightly fancier AEG SteamBake BSE574221M – which comes with a temperature probe for easy roasting of meats – are our top picks.
+The Steambake brand covers an entire range of ovens, but this entry-level one and the slightly fancier AEG SteamBake BSE574221M – which comes with a temperature probe for easy roasting of meats – are our favourites.
 There are also various colour options to consider, depending on what retailer you look at.

-The first thing to say about AEG Steambake is that it is definitely not just for baking.
+The first thing to say about the AEG Steambake oven is that it is definitely not just for baking.
 You can add a little water to the bottom of the oven and activate the Steambake function and it will waft a little steam over your cupcakes, breads and other baked goods, but that is by no means the only reason to buy this.
-I'd say if anything, AEG has miscalculated by using that 'Steambake' branding, as it implies non-bakers won't find it useful.

 The AEG Steambake comes with two standard shelves and a grill pan shelf – if you're not making cup cakes on a regular basis you'll only need the grill and one shelf, but it's good to have the option of the third.

 The self cleaning works extremely well and the stay-cool door does indeed seem to stay pretty cool on the whole.
 Overall oven longevity – often an issue with self-cleaners – seems good so far.
 We've been testing ours for three years now with no apparent loss of quality.